 - Separation

-In Separation we know that something new is coming but it hasn’t yet begun.
+Here we know that something new is coming but it hasn’t yet begun.

 . - Liminal or Threshold Stage

-This is the day we move into our new house, the day the baby is born, our first day at a new school or in a new role: our old life is over but our new life is still unclear.
+This is the day the baby is born, the day we move into our new house, our scary first day at our new school or in a new role.

 . - Consolidation Stage

-Here we find our feet.
+Here is where we find our feet.

-This is the first few days after we’ve moved into our new house and we turn it into a home: “Where shall we put the cups and plates?
+This is when we turn our new house into a home: “Where shall we put the cups and plates?
 Where shall we hang this picture?”
-This is the first few days and weeks of learning to be a parent or getting to know our new colleagues or classmates.

 And as the change guru William Bridges puts it: